andrewacashner/hearingfaithms/chapters/chapter-2.md

 Catholic devotional music provided a practical medium for both appealing to the ear and training it, though music amplified the challenges of acquiring faith through hearing.
-Religious ear training required individual discipline to avoid the dangers of over-reliance on subjective sensory experience.
 Catholic listeners were encouraged to doubt their senses as much as to trust them; and church leaders struggled with the frightening possibility that some people might simply lack the capacity for hearing with faith.
-Faithful Catholics had to learn to submit their sensory experience to the authority of the Church as the source of certainty, as the living embodiment of Christ the Word in the world.
-The virtue of man as Neoplatonic microcosm was reflected in the broader society and in turn depended on it.
-In an ideal Catholic scenario, musical training also disciplined the whole community as participants through performance or listening.
-In missionary and colonial contexts, this training required the community to change its expectations of music to fit European norms.
-Music could be a way to make faith pleasing to the ear, as Kircher describes, but this only worked if the ear was trained to find such music pleasing, as the Japanese "ambassadors" learned to do.
+Religious ear training required individual discipline to avoid the danger of over-reliance on subjective sensory experience and to learn to discern the spiritual truth communicated through musical patterns.
+This training would also needs to discipline the whole community to overcome misunderstandings based on cultural conditioning.

 Propagating faith, then, meant trying to establish not just individual Christians, but also building a Christian society as the body of Christ.
+Faithful Catholics had to learn to submit their sensory experience to the authority of the Church as the source of certainty, as the living, communal embodiment of Christ the Word in the world.
 For Roman Catholics, the Church *was* the gospel, and the task of building the Church could not be separated from the work of building an empire.

 As Catholics worked to create Christian communities, music was a potent tool for creating harmony, for instituting social discipline as a reflection of the heavenly hierarchy.
 [@Baker:Harmony; @Irving:Colonial; @Illari:Polychoral]
+The virtue of man as Neoplatonic microcosm was reflected in the broader society and in turn depended on it.
+Spanish political thinkers conceived of the colonial project in terms of creating harmony in society.
+@Baker:Harmony, 22--31]
-In terms of the most influential medieval music theorist Boethius (*De musica*), whose concept of music was foundational to the major Spanish music treatises like that of Pedro Cerone, well-tuned *musica instrumentalis* (sounding, played music) could harmonize the *musica humana*---the harmony of the individual in body and soul, reason and passion, but also the concord of human society.
+Most educated Spaniards were familiar with the medieval philosopher Boethius (either directly or through expositions of his ideas in contemporary music treates like that of Pedro Cerone) and his concept that there were three kinds of music: *musica instrumentalis*, sounding, playing music; *musica humana*, the harmony of the individual in body and soul, reason and passion, and the concord of human society; and *musica mundana*, the music of the celestial spheres.
 [@Boethius:Musica, bk.
-2, pp. 187--189; @Cerone:Melopeo, 203--208;
+2, pp. 187--189; @Cerone:Melopeo, 203--208]
-@Baker:Harmony, 22--31]
-All this could better reflect the cosmic *musica mundana* and ultimately the harmonies of the triune God.
+The proper performance of *musica instrumentalis*, they believed, could actually attune the *musica humana* on individual and social levels, bringing human society in concord with the order of the cosmos, and beyond it, with the mysterious harmonious of the triune God.

 Catholic music, then, was not *about* society; it was a form *of* society.
 This is why the Franciscan friars in New Spain and the Jesuit priests in Brazil